 Students admitted and enrolled in the school must be capable of satisfactorily meeting all requirements of the curriculum in veterinary medicine.
-Eligible candidates are chosen to be interviewed by members of the Admissions Committee and are carefully selected to ensure that they are properly motivated, competent to undertake the rigorous courses of professional study, and capable of meeting the demands of a professional career.
+If the Admissions Committee chooses to conduct interviews, eligible candidates are selected to be interviewed.
+If conducted, interviews will contribute to the selected candidates' overall score.

 Academic and non-academic qualifications are considered in the selection process.
 Selection for admission is based on the sum of the objective and subjective scores.
 The exact combination of each component to the total score may vary slightly from year to year and is determined by the admissions committee and the dean.

 The objective evaluation is based on scholastic achievement and standardized test scores.
 All official transcripts of college course grades are examined to determine scholastic achievement.
 The total objective score is derived from: